waqasnazir03/voithos/docs/openstack-ceph.md

 nodes looks like this `mon host = [v2:192.168.0.13:3300,v1:192.168.0.13:6789]`, it's using a newer syntax that isn't backwards compatible.
 Cinder's ceph client cannot parse the new format.
-Instead, use the old format - a space delimited list of each monitor node's IP address with no ports.
+Instead, use the old format - a space delimited list of each monitor node's IP address with no ports for ceph.conf under cinder, glance and nova.
 Example:
 `mon host = 192.168.0.13 192.168.0.14 192.168.0.15`
+This change isn't applicable for gnocchi's ceph.conf, use the newer format for that.
+Example:
+`mon host = [v2:192.168.0.13:3300,v1:192.168.0.13:6789]`

 ## Creating ceph.client.\<service\>.keyring files

 ### Creating CephX Keys

-CephX keys are required on OpenStack's Cinder, Nova, and Glance services to interact with a secure Ceph cluster.
+CephX keys are required on OpenStack's Cinder, Nova, Gnocchi, and Glance services to interact with a secure Ceph cluster.
 These keys are created using the `ceph` command-line.
 They can later be piped to files for use with Kolla-Ansible.
 First check the current keyrings by running: